 I was briefly in Tallinn, Estonia’s capital city, in early 2003.
-My intention was to make connections for my consulting business, which business I have recently put to rest.
+My intention was to make connections for my consulting business, which I have since put to rest.
 Tallinn is a short distance from Stockholm (237 miles, or 381.0 km), directly east across Östersjön (The Eastern Sea); that is, the Baltic Sea.
 The population of the country is around 1.3 million people (in 2002).

 My impressions of Tallinn over the few days I was there were from my tour of Tallinn’s “old town,” from walking through outdoor markets and other business areas outside of the old town, and from several business meetings and luncheons.

 I felt the youthful vibrancy emerging from a period of dismal oppression, remnants of which were more evident as one wandered away from the center of the city.

 One soulful experience was to attend a regular weekly meeting of the Rotary Club of Tallinn.
 In the foyer of the meeting area was a large banner showing how the club ceased to exist during the Soviet Union’s unlawful occupation and co-option in 1940 of the sovereign countries of Estonia, Latvia and Lithuania, and how the club was re-established after the collapse of the Soviet empire.

 I remember, vividly, my father’s anger against the USSR for invading and taking the three Baltic States as the Second World War began in Europe.
 The USA never recognized the USSR’s claim on these small and defenseless countries into which it made “Soviet Republics.”
 These memories added to the poignancy of my visit to the Rotary Club and in seeing its banner, making the whole trip worthwhile despite my fruitless efforts to generate business in Tallinn.